Can we help?

 Found a stray parrot?

-If no report is found and/or you wish to bring the bird to PRH, call us at 678.346.5217.
+If no report is found and/or you wish to bring the bird to PRH please contact our surrenders team.
 Our staff will explain the process and find a date and time for you to bring the bird in.

-The bird will then be held in quarantine for the state-mandated five days to provide its owner time to locate it.
-Our staff will search online and call around as well to help facilitate its return home.
-If the owner does not come forward and it is a candidate for placement, we will proceed with finding it a new home after a 30 day quarantine has passed.
+The bird will then be held in quarantine for the state-mandated five days to provide his or her owner time to locate it.
+Our staff will search online and call around as well to help facilitate their return home.
+If the owner does not come forward, we will proceed with finding him/her a new home after a 30-day quarantine has passed.